Revised August 2020

 - Magazines and journals: The Libraries does not generally accept gifts of magazines, journals or other periodicals (except journals of historical value which may be accepted by the Head of Special Collections).
-Please direct questions regarding this policy to the Resource Access team.
+Please direct questions regarding this policy to the Resource Management team.

 - Textbooks: LET will not accept donations of textbooks.
 Better World Books and Booksavers are both excellent options if you have textbooks you would like to donate.

-- Large donations: Please contact the Resource Access team to discuss pre-arrangements for large gifts.
+- Large donations: Please contact the Resource Management team to discuss pre-arrangements for large gifts.

 - Shipping / Transporting items: As a donor, you are responsible for the shipping or transporting of gifts.

 - Special Collections: LET’s Special Collections acquires materials that document the Central Shenandoah Valley, the history of James Madison University, as well as other unique materials that support the curriculum of the University.
 For more information about donating rare/valuable material, please contact the Head of Special Collections.

 - Better World Books (firstname.lastname@example.org).
 Better World will pay for shipping and handling and all donations support global literacy initiatives.